idealparable/BibleQ/DidLazarusWriteJohn.md

 Or else, you work in some kind of indirect support work for this, or for providing shelter, or amenities, or else you're an elite, and you work at some unrelated task, and those who obtain money (the "certificate that you served your fellow man") get their food from someone else -- whether directly from a food producer, or from a food distribution worker or workers.

-If the idea is that a chief priest would not associate with a fisherman (which will be a problematic argument for saying DiLoved is Lazarus as it is, since the final chapter of John places DiLoved trying to fish all night with Peter etc.), or a farmer, or a hunter, or a gatherer... or a food distributor...
+If the idea is that a chief priest would not associate with a fisherman (which will be a problematic argument for saying DiscipleLoved is Lazarus as it is, since the final chapter of John places DiscipleLoved trying to fish all night with Peter etc.), or a farmer, or a hunter, or a gatherer... or a food distributor...

 That may very well be so in the sense of Caiaphas himself, but once we understand embedding, we understand that servants of Caiaphas, of the temple, etc., provide him and the other elites with food.